-- (2) An application referred to in subrule (1) must reflect - - (a) the name and customs code of the applicant; - (b) if the application is submitted by a customs broker, registered agent or ordinary representative on behalf of the applicant, the information specified in rule 41.14 of the Customs Control Rules as applied by rule 13.5 of these Rules;15 - (c) the reference number of the notice of attachment; - (d) the date of sale of the lien goods; - (e) the lot numbers in respect of the goods that were sold; and - (f) whether the debtor - (i) was the sole owner or co-owner of the goods; or - (ii) had a share, title, right or interest in the goods in terms of a credit agreement under the National Credit Act.
+- (2) An application referred to in subrule (1) must reflect- - (a) the name and customs code of the applicant; - (b) if the application is submitted by a customs broker, registered agent or an ordinary representative17 on behalf of the applicant, the information specified in rule 41.14 of the Customs Control Rules as applied by rule 13.5 of these Rules;18 - (c) the reference number of the notice of attachment; - (d) the date of sale of the lien goods; - (e) the lot numbers in respect of the goods that were sold; and - (f) whether the debtor- - (i) was the sole owner or co-owner of the goods; or

-15 If the application is submitted on behalf of the applicant by an ordinary representative in terms of section 920 of the Control Act as applied by section 228 of the Customs Duty Act, Part 5 of Chapter 41 of the Customs Control Rules will apply.
-Note that the said Part 5 applies only to ordinary representatives which per definition excludes persons submitting documents as customs brokers or registered agents.
+17 See definition of "ordinary representative" in rule 1.1 of the Customs Control Rules and explanatory footnote.
+18 If the application is submitted on behalf of the applicant by an ordinary representative in terms of section 920 of the Control Act as applied by section 228 of the Customs Duty Act, Part 5 of Chapter 41 of the Customs Control Rules will apply.
+Note that the said Part 5 applies only to ordinary representatives which per definition exclude persons submitting documents as customs brokers or registered agents.
 It follows that Part 5 does not apply to customs brokers or registered agents who submit documents in that capacity.